-The Deep Web which is also known as Hidden Web Invisible Web.
-The Deep Web also a part of World Wide Web which can be accessed through Tor browser.
+The Deep Web is also known as the Hidden Web Invisible Web.
+The Deep Web also a part of the World Wide Web which can be accessed through the Tor browser.
 Before going deep into Deep Web, let me classify the Internet.
 There are two parts of the internet known as:

 - Surface Web

 - Deep Web

 The Surface Web is also known as the Clear Web which is indexed on search engines like Google, Yahoo, etc., These websites could be accessed from normal browsers without having any kind of special software.
 Only 4% of web content is available on Surface Web and the remaining contents belonged to Deep Web or Invisible Web.

 The Deep Web is hidden from the normal Search engines to index.
 The term Dark Net can be used to describe all non-commercial sites on the Internet, or to refer to all underground web communications and technologies, most commonly those associated with illegal activity or dissent

 Dark Net has been around for a decade or so.
 Some of the most well-known are from the Tor network; Silk Road, Wikileaks, Silk Road 2, StrongBox, and so on.
 For good or bad, the Silk Road is what helped bring Dark Net to the masses.